chr5tphr/zennit/docs/source/getting-started.rst

 Canonizers
 ^^^^^^^^^^

-For some modules and operations, Layerwise Relevance Propagation (LRP) is not implementation-invariant, eg. ``BatchNorm -> Dense -> ReLU`` will be attributed differently than ``Dense -> BatchNorm -> ReLU``.
+For some modules and operations, Layer-wise Relevance Propagation (LRP) is not implementation-invariant, eg. ``BatchNorm -> Dense -> ReLU`` will be attributed differently than ``Dense -> BatchNorm -> ReLU``.
 Therefore, LRP needs a canonical form of the model, which is implemented in ``Canonizers``.
 These may